aradi/fypp/docs/fypp.rst

 they must be consistent, e.g. a directive opened as line directive can not be closed with an inline directive and vica versa.

-Whitespaces in preprocessor commands are ignored, if they appear after the opening colon or curly brace or before the closing curly brace.
+Whitespaces in preprocessor commands are ignored if they appear after the opening colon or curly brace or before the closing curly brace.
 So the following examples are pairwise equivalent::